 Smiling woman with curly blonde hair in a forest, wearing a light-colored sleeveless shirt and a small green backpack with a water bottle.

 You are so much more than your hair.
+And yet, for many of us, hair remains deeply tied to identity.

-I know the mental toll of watching the decline of your hair health and feeling as though parts of yourself fade with it.
+I know the mental toll of watching your hair decline and feeling as though parts of yourself fade with it: the self-consciousness, the distorted sense of how others see you, the overwhelm of not knowing where to begin.
+Physical changes ignite a search for answers.

 What am I doing wrong?